austinzheng/Cormorant/README.md

 Lambdatron
 ==========

-A personal project attempting to implement a REPL for a simple Lisp-like language.
-The initial goal is to build a REPL that can interpret arbitrarily nested prefix arithmetic (e.g. `(+ (/ 1 2) (* 3 (- 5 2)))`).
-The (very distant) eventual goal might be to build something that conforms to the Scheme standard, or alternately a lightweight dialect of Clojure.
+A (very in-progress) interpreter for a simple Lisp dialect, implemented in Swift.
+Syntax and conventions are modeled off [Clojure's](http://clojure.org/).
+Eventual goal is a library that can be used independently of the REPL front-end.

 Application
 -----------